andrewdyer/react-feature-toggler/README.md

 ### Use the Hook

-Use the `useFeatureToggle` hook to check if a feature is enabled:
+Use the `useFeatureToggle` hook to check if a feature is enabled within your components:

 ```tsx
 // App.tsx
 import React from 'react';
 import { useFeatureToggle } from 'react-feature-toggler';

 function App() {